Estafet-LTD/StackinaBox/OCP/pilot-2-setup.md

 # Set up for Pilot 2

-Design for an all-in-one _disconnected_ install in the OpenShift VM requires another VM to contain the repositories
+Design for an all-in-one _disconnected_ install in the OpenShift VM requires another VM to contain the repositories and ne for the registry

 ## Creation of the Repository VM